Guest Post By: Anna Darrah / Co-Instructor of NEW! Documentary Distribution 101: How To Sell Your Film

 Anna has been an active player on the festival circuit and currently advises filmmakers on custom distribution strategies.

-She is Co-instructor for the brand new Film Sales & Distribution Course: Documentary Distribution A to Z: How To Maximize Your Film's Sales Across Every Market
+She is Co-instructor for the Film Sales & Distribution Course: Documentary Distribution 101: How To Sell Your Film

 NEW!
 Film Sales & Distribution Course: